demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-add-account-in-global-domain

 ***
-Add an account in a global domain.
+Add an account in a global domain

 #### Base Command